 Veterans' Burial Benefits

-- Burial in a National Cemetery: The local national cemetery is Abraham Lincoln National Cemetery located in Elwood.
+The local national cemetery is Abraham Lincoln National Cemetery located in Elwood, Illinois.
 Who is eligible for burial in a national cemetery?
 Members of the armed forces who have met the minimum active duty requirements, their spouses and dependents can be buried in any of these cemeteries.
 They must also be discharged under conditions other than dishonorable.
 The cemetery will not reserve a space ahead of time, but once a veteran or his/her spouse has passed, an additional space will also be reserved.
 All headstones are provided at no charge and are uniform.

-- Military Honors: We will request for a military detail to be present at the committal service from the specific branch of the service.
+We will request for a military detail to be present at the committal service from the specific branch of the service.
 They will play Taps, fold and present the flag to the family.
-Military honors can be performed not only at the cemetery, but also at the funeral home.
+Military honors can be performed not only at the cemetery, but also at the funeral home during a chapel service.
+However, they can only be performed once.
+We will help guide your family as to what location best suits your services choices.

-- Veteran Medallion: The Veterans Administration is now furnishing upon receipt of claim, the Veteran Medallion, for placement on a privately purchased headstone or crypt.
-Any deceased Veteran, who passed away on or after November 1, 1990; who was discharged under honorable conditions; and is buried in a private cemetery in a grave marked with a privately purchased headstone or entombed in a crypt, is eligible.
+The Veterans Administration is now furnishing upon receipt of claim, the Veteran Medallion, for placement on a privately purchased headstone or crypt.
+Any deceased Veteran, who served on or after April 16, 1917; who was discharged under honorable conditions; and whose grave is marked with a privately purchased headstone or entombed in a crypt, is eligible.
 If a deceased veteran already has a VA headstone, then they would not be eligible for the medallion.
 To apply, click here for a claim form.
-Complete the claim form, enclose a copy of the veteran’s discharge papers and send to: Memorial Programs Service (41B), Department of Veterans Affairs, 5109 Russell Road, Quantico, VA 22134-3903.
+Complete the claim form, enclose a copy of the veteran’s discharge papers and send to:

-- Reimbursement of Burial Expenses: VA burial allowances are partial reimbursements of an eligible Veteran’s burial and funeral costs.
-Typically, a veteran must be disabled from a service related injury, pass away in a VA hospital and/or be collecting a service pension to possibly qualify for these allowances.
-We can determine if there would be any reimbursements at the arrangement conference.
+VA burial allowances are partial reimbursements of an eligible Veteran’s burial and funeral costs.
+Typically, a veteran must be disabled from a service-related injury, pass away in a VA hospital or VA contracted facility and/or be collecting a service pension to possibly qualify for these allowances.
+We can determine if there would be any reimbursements at the arrangement conference